What is Mpox?

 - Take care of yourself and others

-If you think you have been exposed to monkeypox but do not have symptoms, it is still important to contact your health care provider or local health authority (see the information listed above)!
+If you think you have been exposed to Mpox but do not have symptoms, it is still important to contact your health care provider or local health authority (see the information listed above)!